On this page

 - Logged Out: any user that authenticated on the device but has since logged out or had their session revoked.

-The following diagram shows how users within a Realm client app transition between states when certain events occur:
+The following diagram shows how users within an App Services client app transition between states when certain events occur:

 The Realm SDK automatically adds users to a device when they log in for the first time on that device.
 When a user logs in, they immediately become the application's active user.